Pseudo-Rehearsal for Continual Learning with Normalizing Flows: Related Works

 In GEM, the external memory is populated with past examples that are used to regularize the direction of the current gradients, in order to move the weights in a region of the space in which all the tasks are satisfied.
 This method is capable of improving past scores, but it requires to solve a complex minimization problem at every step, which does not scale well with the number of tasks.
 ER is a regularization technique in which the external memory contains past examples and their associated embeddings, extracted at the end of the training process on the associated task.
 The memory is used to impose a penalty to constrain the current embeddings to lie in the vicinity of the past ones.
 This method is extremely fast and requires little memory.
 The approach we propose in this paper follows the philosophy of ER to act at the level of the embeddings, instead of single weights or outputs.
 Another novel and interesting approach is proposed in \cite{ebrahimi2020adversarial}, in which the authors use an Adversarial Continual Learning (ACL) approach: it aims to alleviate CF by learning a disjoint latent space representation composed of a task-specific latent space for each task and a task-invariant feature space for all tasks.

 A more challenging set of methods are pseudo-rehearsal ones.
 In \cite{shin2017continual}, the authors proposed a method which consists of two modules: a deep generative model and a task solver.
-In this way, samples from past tasks can be generated using the generative model and interleaved with information from the new tasks; the solver is used to predict the label associated to the generated images in order to regularize the network.
-In \cite{kang2020discriminative} a similar approach, but based on a Variational Autoencoder (VAE), is proposed: it consists of a VAE and an external NN, which learns to replicate the distribution of the embeddings associated to a task; this external NN can be used to generate images associated to past tasks and reduce CF. Pseudo-rehearsal methods were evaluated mostly on datasets of relatively low complexity.
-Whether these generative approaches can scale up to more complex domains is still an open problem.
+In this way, samples from past tasks can be generated using the generative model and interleaved with information from the new tasks; the solver is used to predict the label associated to the generated images and then regularize the network.
+In \cite{kang2020discriminative} a similar approach, but based on a Variational Autoencoder (VAE), is proposed: it consists in a VAE and an external NN, which learns to replicate the distribution of the embeddings associated to a task; this external NN can be used to generate images associated to past tasks and reduce CF. Right now, pseudo-rehearsal methods were strictly evaluated on datasets of relatively low complexity.
+The question on whether these generative approaches can scale up to more complex domains is still open.